6 Signs a Reverse Mortgage is Right for You.

 With an adjustable-rate line of credit, you can still get an upfront amount if you need money to pay off an existing mortgage or cover mandatory obligations as required through the HECM program.

-Are there are some home improvements you have been wanting to do, such as installing a new roof or renovating your master bathroom?
+Are there some home improvements you have wanted to do, such as installing a new roof or renovating your master bathroom?

-Rather than must make monthly payments on a home equity line of credit (HELOC) or home equity loan, a reverse mortgage could supply the funds you need?and you don?t need to pay it back until you leave your home.
+Rather than making monthly payments on a home equity line of credit (HELOC) or home equity loan, a reverse mortgage could supply the funds you need?and you don’t need to pay it back until you leave your home.

-HELOCs also can restrict how you use your loan proceeds, but with a HECM, you can use that money however you see fit, if you continue to pay taxes and insurance and maintain your property.
+HELOCs also can restrict how you use your loan proceeds, but with an HECM, you can use that money however you see fit if you continue to pay taxes and insurance and maintain your property.

 Also See: HECM vs HELOC Loan Comparison: Which is Best for You?